whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-1E.md

 ### Condition

-{{ "Aboard a ship at sea, or in a navigation laboratory, when given the assumed positions, the intercepts, azimuths, and times of three observations of the sun, and on a standard plotting sheet appropriate for the dead reckoning position." | markdownify }}
+Aboard a ship at sea, or in a navigation laboratory, when given the assumed positions, the intercepts, azimuths, and times of three observations of the sun, and on a standard plotting sheet appropriate for the dead reckoning position.

 ### Performance requirement